Sinister: RSC

 would have seemed appropriate, never arose, or the presence of friends

 outweighed that unsettling urge.
 Anything for a quiet life.
-It’s easy to
+Its easy to

 forget that not everyone is troubled in troubled times.